The Binding of Isaac: Rebirth: Repentance

 Before the release of Afterbirth+, The Binding of Isaac: Antibirth (a fan-made mod of Rebirth) was released in December 2016.
 Similar to the official expansions, Antibirth adds playable characters, bosses, power-ups and other content, and reverts some gameplay aspects (which had been changed in the Afterbirth expansion) to their original Rebirth version.
 Alice O'Connor of Rock, Paper, Shotgun called the mod "more difficult than [The Binding of Isaac]" and a new challenge compatible with the official game expansions.
 At McMillen's request, the group reworked some Antibirth content (which was incorporated into the Afterbirth+ booster packs).
 McMillen said at PAX West in September 2018 that Antibirth would be made into Repentance (official DLC for Rebirth), and he was working with some of the mod's creators on balance tweaking and ensuring that its narrative was consistent with Isaac.

 The expansion was released for PC on March 31, 2021.
 Repentance was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on November 4, 2021.

 Repentance+

-Announced in 2023, the next expansion was released as an open beta on December 18, 2024, and features online multiplayer, a much-requested feature from fans of the game.
+Announced in 2023, the next expansion was released as an open beta on November 18, 2024 for the 10th anniversary of the game, and features online multiplayer, a much-requested feature from fans of the game.
 The end of an online match features an arena where players battle one another using items found throughout the run, or preset builds.
 The expansion also features a number of item and quality of life tweaks, like the highly requested "internal Item Descriptions" feature which was added to the Repentance+ Beta on September 10, 2025.

+Repentance+ will have a standalone release for Nintendo Switch 2, PlayStation 5, and Xbox Series X/S on November 19, 2026.